K-12 Math Sites

 Online calculator which can convert units of measurement for weight, capacity and volume, length, area, speed, pressure, temperature, circular measure and time.
 Simple to use.
 Ignore the flashing lights and don't by anything.

-This site features an interdisciplinary Web-based project designed for middle school math students to determine how much it would cost to build an Egyptian pyramid today.
+It's an old site but neat!
+It features an interdisciplinary Web-based project designed for middle school math students to determine how much it would cost to build an Egyptian pyramid today.

 MUDD'S MATH FUN FACTS - http://www.math.hmc.edu/funfacts/

-Multiflyer is a fun online game developed to help anyone who is learning multiplication tables.
+Multiflyer are fun online game developed to help anyone who is learning math.
 It takes place in space and even sprinkles in learning about the planets.
 You can play it online, or register and receive a full downloadable version as well as downloadable interactive support tools.
 The game lets you figure out the answers, or you can turn off the table and wing it on your own.
 Simple, fun diversion to help reinforce multiplication skills.
+Other games on this site as well.

 Join in on the conversation between a student ("There are too many multiplication facts to memorize.") and a mentor ("If you want to know the multiplication table from 1 to 10, you may want to memorize 13 facts, at most.
 There are very easy tricks that will let you get the rest of the facts as fast as if you remembered them.")
 You'll learn which thirteen facts you need to memorize, and how to recall the rest of the multiplication table using fast mental arithmetic and number sense.